Data architects use the Settings page to apply systemwide settings and manage API tokens for external business intelligence systems and applications.

 Pulls dashboard data from Engage.

-Sends project ideas to Engage.
-Only data fields that are shared to the idea form are included in the request.
-To see the list of valid data fields and category names available for sharing, select Download Data Field Reference.
+Sends new project ideas or non-workflows projects to Engage.
+For ideas, only data fields that are shared to controls on an idea form may be specified in the Create File request.
+For non-workflow projects, any valid data field may be specified in the Create File request.
+To see the list of valid data fields and category names, select Download Data Field Reference.

 Edit a token